A male is sitting at a desk and sleeping

 Sleep Center

 Mizell Memorial Hospital's Sleep Disorders Center services are provided by professionals experienced in sleep-related disorders and sleep exacerbated diseases.
-It is supervised by a respiratory therapist, and is under the medical direction of our board-certified sleep specialist, Dr. Alan Prince.
+It is supervised by a respiratory therapist, and is under the medical direction of our board-certified sleep specialist, Dr. Geoffrey Lipscomb

 The Sleep Center is located on the 2nd floor of Mizell Memorial Hospital, equipped with state-of-the-art digital testing equipment for all aspects of sleep, and is fully accredited by the American Academy of Sleep Medicine, and approved by Blue Cross/Blue Shield, Medicare, and most other commercial insurances for sleep testing.